Loading...

 I should point out that there's no evidence of foul play here.

-But there's no suggestion that Henry actually tried to have Eustace killed or if it need of anybody else trying to poison Eustace or anything like that.
+But there's no suggestion that Henry actually tried to have Eustace killed, or if indeed of anybody else trying to poison Eustace, or anything like that.

-It happened all the time from the mediaeval period, and this was just a fortunate coincidence from the perspective of Henry.
+It happened all the time throughout the medieval period, and this was just a fortunate coincidence from the perspective of Henry.

-On the 6th of November, 1153, Henry and Stephen formalised the Treaty of Wallingford in Winchester Cathedral and the Anarchy was officially over.
+On the 6th of November, 1153, Henry and Stephen formalized the Treaty of Wallingford in Winchester Cathedral, and the Anarchy was officially over.

 Stephen died soon after, on the 25th of October, 1154.

-And once again, there's no evidence to suggest this is foul play at all on Henry's parts.
+And once again, there's no evidence to suggest this is foul play at all on Henry's part.

 It's just a fortunate coincidence that Stephen died soon after this.

-He was just really biding his time, with evidence suggests that he was actually planning to continue the civil war.
+He was really biding his time, with evidence to suggest that he was actually planning to continue the Civil War.

 He was planning to assassinate Henry.